PROGRAM OVERVIEW

 Mines graduates make an impact on the world.
 With innovative science and engineering-based solutions, they help improve the human condition and quality of life in communities on local and global scales.
-And Mines’ Humanitarian Engineering and Science graduate program provides the skills to make that impact last.
+And the Humanitarian Engineering and Science graduate programs at Mines provide the skills to make that impact last.

 Funding and